PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 ```
 ### Advantages
 ```
-- The Greedy algorithm attempts to take the best in each step; simpler, more efficient algorithm.
+- The Greedy algorithm attempts to take the best in each step; simpler, more efficient algorithm than other techniques like Dynamic Programming.

 - It is quite easy to come up with a greedy algorithm.